dunky-star/JSP-Servlet-Flight-Search/README.md

 # JSP-Servlet-Flight-Search
 Boot camp - (assignment for Phase-2): Become a back-end expert.

-Develop and implement a web app for FlyAway Flight Reservation Co., Ltd. to:-
+Develop and implement a web app for FlyAway Flight Reservation Co., Ltd.:-

 	1).
 A search form in the homepage to allow entry of travel details, like the date of travel, source, destination.